BTBMan/eslint-config/README.md

 ### Lint Staged

-If you want to apply lint and auto-fix before every commit, you can add the following to your `package.json` or add the below to the specified configuration file:
+If you want to apply lint and auto-fix before every commit, you can add the following to your `package.json` or the specified configuration file:

 ```json
 {